- Employees start paying Class 1 NIC from age 16 (if sufficient earnings).

 - Employers pay Class 1 NIC in accordance with the table below.

-- Employer NIC for employees under the age of 21 and apprentices under the age of 25 is reduced from the normal rate of 13.8% to 0% up to the Upper Secondary Threshold.
+- Employer NIC for employees under the age of 21 and apprentices under the age of 25 is reduced from the normal rate of 15.05% to 0% up to the Upper Secondary Threshold of £967 per week.
+Also applies to veterans in the first 12 months of employment.

 - Employees’ Class 1 NIC stop when they reach their State Pension age.
 The employer’s contribution continues.